deval-shah/enterprise-search/README.md

 - **LLM-powered Generation**: Generate contextually relevant answers using advanced language models.
 - **Customizable Pipeline**: Easily configure and extend the pipeline to suit your specific needs.
 - **RESTful API**: Simple API endpoints for document indexing, querying, and management.
-- **Multi-tenancy Support**: Securely handle multiple users or organizations within the same instance.
+- **Multi-tenancy Support**: Handle multiple users with data isolation at the database level.
 - **Containerized Deployment**: Docker and Kubernetes support for easy scaling and deployment.

 ## Prerequisites